jsalignon/cactus/docs/3_Inputs/3_Inputs.md

 │       ├── sample_50K_reads_mrna_SRX3029112_SRR5860412.fastq.gz
 │       ├── sample_50K_reads_mrna_SRX3029113_SRR5860413.fastq.gz
 │       ├── ...
-└── design
+└── tsv
-    ├── atac_fastq.tsv
+│   ├── atac_fastq.tsv
-    ├── comparisons.tsv
+│   ├── comparisons.tsv
-    ├── groups.tsv
+│   ├── groups.tsv
-    ├── mrna_fastq.tsv
+│   ├── mrna_fastq.tsv
-    └── regions_to_remove.tsv
+│   └── regions_to_remove.tsv
+└── yml
+    ├── test_run.yml
 ```

->**_Note_:** There is an additional and optional global.config file that is located in the cactus folder and indicate the global configuration of cactus for all runs of the user.
+>**_Note_:** There is an additional .cactus.config file that is located in the root folder and that indicates the global configuration of cactus for all runs of the user.

->**_Note_:** Input data files do not necessarily be located at the same place as the analysis directory as shown in this directory tree.
+>**_Note_:** Directory structure can be changed arbitrarily as files path are specified in the *.yml* file.

->**_Note_:** The Cactus run will create two additional directories: the results directory and the work directory (a temporary directory created by Nextflow)
+>**_Note_:** The Cactus run will create two additional directories: the results directory and the work directory (a temporary directory created by Nextflow).